 The aim is to demonstrate that Sherburn in Elmet Community Trust has received all the income to which it is entitled and that it is all reasonably evidenced.

-3.1 All monies received will be recorded promptly in the cash analysis book and banked without delay.
+3.1 All monies received will be recorded promptly in the petty cash analysis spreadsheet and banked without delay.
 All cash must be stored under lock and key until banked.
 The organisation will maintain files of documentation (e.g. invoices and letters from funding bodies) to back this up.

 4.l The Treasurer will be responsible for holding the cheque book (unused and partly used cheque books) which should be kept under lock and key.